 Do these ingredients deliver?

-Other common “liver herbs” include licorice root extract (glycyrrhizin), Phyllanthus, and the mixture of herbs used in traditional Indian medicine called Liv-52.
+Other common “liver herbs” include licorice root extract, Phyllanthus.Various mixtures (often proprietary) of herbs used in Ayurvedic (Indian) or traditional Chinese medicine are widely available as well.
 As with milk thistle, lab studies suggest these herbs may have some liver-protective properties.
 But there are no good human studies.